mariames/android/README.md

 # android

-Project : Sample List View With Image
+Project : Simple List View With Image

 Sample shows how to make list view in Kotlin